parthpatel-15/JavaProgramming-project-1/README.md

 # Exercise-3: Method Overloading

 Overloaded.java: Demonstrates method overloading with three static methods, each finding the maximum of two, three, or four integers.
-The exercises cover various Java programming concepts, including user input, arrays, random number generation, and method overloading.
-Each exercise is contained within its respective package in the src directory.